ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking

 \subsection{Computational Cost Estimation}

-An important advantage of incorporating an SNN branch for event data processing is its high energy efficiency.
-To quantify the efficiency of our ISTASTrack, we estimate the network computational cost following the widely-used approach described in \cite{su_deep_2023, hu_advancing_2023, zhou_spikingformer_2023}.
+Incorporating an SNN branch offers significant energy efficiency for event data processing.
+As current GPU/CPU platforms are not optimized for efficient SNN execution, we estimate the computational cost of the network following the widely used approach described in \cite{hu_advancing_2025, zhou_spikingformer_2023}.

-In ANNs, computation is dominated by floating-point multiply–and-accumulate (MAC) operations, and the total number of floating-point operations (FLOPs) is typically used to approximate the computational workload.
-In contrast, SNNs leverage the event-driven computing nature, which significantly reduces the computational cost.
+In ANNs, computation is dominated by floating-point multiply-accumulate (MAC) operations.
+The total number of floating-point operations (FLOPs) is typically used to approximate the computational workload.
+In contrast, the event-driven and sparse computation paradigm of SNNs is highly efficient for neuromorphic processing \cite{liang_h2learn_2022, qi_ebrainisa_2026}.
 In SNNs, synaptic operations (SyOPs) refer to the accumulation of postsynaptic inputs triggered by presynaptic spike events.
-For linear layers following spiking activities, such as convolutional or fully connected layers, these operations reduce to accumulation (AC) only, since multiplication can be removed owing to the binary spikes (0/1).
+For linear layers following spiking activities, their operations reduce to accumulation (AC) only, since multiplication can be removed due to the binary spike values (0/1).
 The number of SyOPs is therefore estimated as $fr \times OP_{AC}$, where $fr$ denotes the average neuronal firing rate and $OP_{AC}$ the peak number of accumulation operations in the layer.
-Nevertheless, SNNs also require certain non-synaptic computations that still rely on MAC operations, similar to ANNs.
-Consequently, the computational energy consumption of our hybrid network can be estimated by
+Nevertheless, SNNs also require non-synaptic MAC operations.
+Consequently, the computational energy consumption of our hybrid network is estimated by

 where $i=1\times N$ indexes the network layers, $E_{MAC}=4.6pJ$ and $E_{AC}=0.9pJ$ represent the approximate energy cost of 32-bit floating-point MAC and AC operations on 45nm hardware, respectively \cite{horowitz_11_2014}.
 A detailed analysis of computational efficiency can be found in \cref{subsec:result-efficiency}.